Josh999999/Project-Management-Unit-DailyGrind/README.md

-# Web-App-Development-Unit-Music-list
+# Project-Management-Unit-DailyGrind
-This is a website that I made for my web application programming unit at university - this site lets uses to create a list of their favourate songs for storage and reference.
-Users can manage the store: Add new songs from artists and update their information.
-Songs can also be deleted from the list.
+This is a Web Application that I made with others for my Project Management Unit at University
 ---

 ### Content of the repository: